Health Management/Clinical Assistant

 Skills for Medical/Health Management and Clinical Assistant/Specialist Majors

-medical/health management and clinical assistant/specialist majors are found most commonly in careers in which the following skills are important:
+A major in medical/health management and clinical assistant/specialist prepares you for careers in which the following skill-sets are crucial:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.